dji-sdk/Mobile-SDK-Tutorial/en/Android/README.md

 - **Creating a Photo and Video Playback Application** Teaches you how to construct a playback app, which allows you to preview the media files, such as imagine and video, and to download as well as delete the files in your drone.

+- **Creating a Panorama Application**
+In this tutorial, you will learn how to build a cool panorama app.
+With the help of the powerful DJI SDK and OpenCV libraries, this is actually quite easy.
+You will be using Intelligent Navigation's Waypoint feature and Joystick to rotate the aircraft to take photos.